tabarra/txAdmin/dev_notes.md

 - [x] move the Monitor/Restarter tab in the settings page
 - [x] clean github Issues
 - [x] replace `clone` with `lodash/cloneDeep`
+- [x] refactor dashboard in preparation to the chart
+- [x] remove many monitor settings since they were being misused and were never useful
 - [ ] start collecting `/perf/` metrics
 - [ ] add performance chart to dashboard
 - [ ] deal with the last 2 PRs